How to teach mind mapping

 Give free reign or use templates

-When you are teaching others to mind map, give them as much freedom as possible.
+When you are teaching others a creativity technique like mind mapping, give them as much freedom as possible.

 Encourage them to use space, colour and images however best suits them.
 The result could be a geometrically perfect design, or a mass of pictures and colours that don’t coordinate at all but leads to original thinking.
 The aim is to allow them creative flexibility which will inspire innovative thinking.